-You have a endpoint agent (any version), and have not seen it check in to the Agents Overview section, nor have you seen any incidents created from this agent.
+You have deployed an endpoint agent (any version), and have not seen it checked in to the Agents Overview section, nor have you seen any incidents created from this agent.

 You may first want to check out port connectivity from the endpoint agent to the endpoint server via a telnet test.